AdithyaSrivastava01/Agentic_patterns/README.md

 The `ReactAgent` is an evolution of the `ToolAgent`, extending its planning and reasoning capabilities.

 As we did before, we'll begin by defining the tools.
-In this case, I'll create three.
+In this case, we'll create three.

 ```python
 @tool